 On recovery nights, we focus on healing and hydrating.

-After a double cleanse, you can use a hydrating sheet mask, then apply a hyaluronic serum on damp skin.
-I like this affordable one from La Rouche Posey.
+After a double cleanse, you can use a hydrating sheet mask, I like this one from Amazon, or apply a hyaluronic serum on damp skin.

 Once that sets, I gently press in a small amount of Vintner’s Daughter.